U. G. Krishnamurti

-Uppaluri Gopala Krishnamurti (9 July 1918 – 22 March 2007) was a philosopher and orator who questioned the state of spiritual liberation.
-Having pursued a religious path in his youth and eventually rejecting it, U.G. claimed to have experienced a devastating biological transformation on his 49th birthday, an event he refers to as "the calamity".
+Uppaluri Gopala Krishnamurti (9 July 1918 – 22 March 2007) was an Indian "anti-guru" who questioned the search for enlightenment.
+Having pursued a religious path in his youth and eventually rejecting it, U.G. clarified that he had experienced a devastating biological transformation on his 49th birthday, an event he referred to as "the calamity".
 He emphasized that this transformation back to "the natural state" is a rare, acausal, biological occurrence with no religious context.
 Because of this, he discouraged people from pursuing the "natural state" as a spiritual goal.

 He rejected the basis of thought and in doing so negated all systems of thought and knowledge.
 Hence he explained his assertions were experiential and not speculative – "Tell them that there is nothing to understand."

 He was unrelated to his contemporary Jiddu Krishnamurti, although the two men had a number of meetings because of their association with the Theosophical Society and U.G. has, at times, referred to him as "[his] teacher" in spite of having ultimately rejected his teachings as well as the idea that anything could or should be taught in any spiritual context.

 Biography

 Early life

 U.G. was born on 9 July 1918 in Machilipatnam, a town in coastal Andhra Pradesh, India, and raised in the nearby town of Gudivada.
 His mother died seven days after he was born, and he was brought up by his maternal grandfather, a wealthy Brahmin lawyer, who was also involved in the Theosophical Society.
 U.G. also became a member of the Theosophical Society during his teenage years and mentions having "inherited" his association with the Theosophical Society from his grandfather.
 South Indian actresses Gautami and Soumya Bollapragada are his very close relatives.

 During the same period of his life, U.G. reportedly practised various austerities and sought moksha or liberation.

 To that end, between the ages of 14 and 21, he undertook a variety of spiritual exercises, determined to find out whether moksha was possible.
 Wanting to achieve that state, he had also resolved to prove that if there were people who have thus "realized" themselves, they could not be hypocritical.
 As part of this endeavour, he searched for a person who was an embodiment of such "realization".

 He spent seven summers in the Himalayas with Swami Sivananda studying yoga and practising meditation.
 During his 20s, U.G. began attending the University of Madras, studying psychology, philosophy, mysticism, and the sciences.
 He dropped out of the Master's program with the idea that the answers of the West – to what he considered were essential questions – were no better than those of the East.